VidhiPattel/Visualization-and-Storytelling/README.md

 Hi!
 I'm Vidhi Patel, a Master's student in Business Analytics and AI program at Ontario Tech University, passionate about turning data into actionable insights through the power of visualization and storytelling.

 This portfolio showcases my journey through the Data Visualization and Storytelling course I completed in Fall 2024.
-Throughout the semester, I worked on a variety of assignments and in-class projects that honed my skills in:
+Throughout the semester, I worked on a variety of assignments and in-class activities that honed my skills in:

 - Data analysis: Extracting insights from raw datasets.
 - Visualization design: Crafting compelling visuals using tools like ArcGIS, Canvas, Flourish and Behance.